 4. Be Brutally Honest with Yourself about Excess Body Fat

-I’m not into fat shaming.
+I’m not a fan of fat-shaming.
 All types of bodies are beautiful and diversity is what makes life interesting.
 In fact, I think humans look attractive with excess weight.
 However, if we are having an honest conversation about what is optimally healthy, excess fat is not.

 Fat cells are connective tissue within the human body designated specifically to store energy.